adkendall/DHPDocs/docs/FHIR Implementation/fhir_forms.rst

 |                                   | the subject must be specified.                                                                 |
 +-----------------------------------+------------------------------------------------------------------------------------------------+

+**Questions**

+Given the number of questions and complexity of rules around multi part answers, the questions have not been defined within the profile itself.

 **GP Practice Code Meta Tag**

 The system responsible for creating a PersonalProfileResponse resource for completion by the patient, must add the patient's GP Practice code which is used when routing the form to the correct practice.
 The format is:

 .. code-block:: json